 Visit one of the most beautiful Jewish worship places in the world

-It is also one of the most beautiful Jewish places of worship in the world.
+It is also one of the most beautiful Jewish worship places in the world.

-It is a copy of Tempelgasse of Vienna (aka Leopoldstadt neighbourhood’s Temple), built between 1855-58 by an Austrian architect and destroyed by Nazis in 1938.
+Choral Temple is a copy of Tempelgasse of Vienna (aka Leopoldstadt neighbourhood’s Temple).

-5 times smaller than the original one in Vienna that had 1,000 sqm, this is its only surviving replica.
+Five times smaller than the original one that had 1,000 sqm, the copy in Bucharest is its only surviving replica.

-This is one of the precious few Romanian synagogues whose architects are known.
+This is one of the precious few Romanian synagogues with known architects.

 Symbol of Judaism in Romania

 Built between 1864-66, the red-brick monumental building has counter-forts and small towers in the corners.

 The rosettes existing on the front facade nicely process cruciform concepts, also existing in the model of Vienna.

 The Hebrew inscription on the building reads: My home is a home of pray and requests for all religions.